liferay/liferay-docs/develop/tutorials/articles/150-assets/00-asset-framework-intro.markdown

 [Service Builder](/develop/tutorials/-/knowledge_base/7-1/service-builder)
 tutorial section.

-The tutorials that follow in this section explore the details of leveraging the asset framework's various features.
+The tutorials that follow in this section explore how to leverage the asset framework's various features.
 Here are some features that you'll give your users as you implement them in your app:

 -  Extensively render your assets.
 -  Associate tags to custom content types.
 Users can create and assign new